 So, how can you strengthen a B2B sales pipeline?
 You may think there is an easy answer here – simply throw more contacts into it.
 After all, it’s just a numbers game, right?

 Well, that used to be the case.
 Especially when it came to cold calling.
 The focus would be on getting through as many calls as possible.
 But working in this way won’t necessarily lead to more sales and the results you are after.

-Thankfully, modern day marketing tactics and tools such as Lead Forensics, which can track every business that visits your website, mean that such approaches can now be a thing of the past.
+Thankfully, modern-day marketing tactics and tools such as Lead Forensics, which can track every business that visits your website, meaning that such approaches can now be a thing of the past.